 When I first started my parents advised me to treat customers as I would like to be treated myself.
 It must work as unlike many of our competitors who have come and gone we still strive to do the best we can for you.

 We thank you all and here's to the next forty years.

-Welcome to the Website for Pembertons of Stirling.
+Welcome to the NEW Website for Pembertons of Stirling.